 Program Description:

-The Certified Nurse Aide (CNA) is a 77 clock-hour, Program for the professional Long-Term Care Aide in Oklahoma.
+The Certified Nurse Aide (CNA) is a 77-clock-hour, Program for the professional Long-Term Care Aide in Oklahoma.
 This course is led by a licensed nurse who is the instructor.
 The course focuses on training students to be able to care for residents in Long-Term Acute Hospitals, Residential Homes, and Long-Term Acute Care Hospitals.
 During this course, the Student will be trained to do the duties and responsibilities of a Certified Nurse Aide.
 The Student will gain knowledge and clinical skills.
-The Program is offered in three schedules: Weekday, Evening, and Weekend.
+The Program is offered in Weekday, Evening, and Weekend.

 Total Training hours for this program = 77 hours.